fdask/cli-game/HOW_TO_PLAY.md

 Worms will make a bee-line directly for the player and try to catch you.

+### Worm Holes

+A 'O' indicates an opening of a wormhole.
+Where will it lead?
+Go in it and find out!

 ### Deer

 Deer wander around and eat plants.
 They are shown on all views as 'D' characters.

+### Nibbits

+Shown in all views as 'N' characters, nibbits are stateful organisms, either on, or off.
+Toggle them by getting close!

 ## Mechanics